Deadly108/Portfolio/README.md

 ```

 ## Deployment

+The project is deployed and accessible at [Portfolio on GitHub Pages](https://deadly108.github.io/Portfolio/).

 The project is deployed using GitHub Pages.
 Ensure the `vite.config.js` file is configured correctly for GitHub Pages deployment.